 Characters involved: Claire "Lightning" Farron, Serah Farron, Oerba Yun Fang, Oerba Dia Vanille.
-Guest starring, Lieutenant Amodar, General Yaag Rosch, Commander Jihl Nabaat and definitely the NORA group.
+Guest starring, Lieutenant Amodar, Lieutenant Colonel Yaag Rosch, Second Lieutenant Rygdea, Cid Raines as a Second Lieutenant, Lieutenant Colonel Jihl Nabaat and definitely the NORA group.

 WARNINGS: There is a futa warning and definitely a girl on girl warning so if you don't like that, don't read.
 Also don't read if you do not like rape, mild incest, cursing or violence.

 Remember, updates and sneak peeks are available on my tumblr, gothalbinoangel-fanfiction.
 I recently opened commissions!

 Thanks and enjoy! :)

 "But they're just a buncha fallin' rocks, Vanille," Fang pouted as they walked to the Farron home.
 "It's not like there's anythin' special about'em."